Cheduykhang/H-h-tr-quy-t-nh/README.md

 - We focus on researching the content and the working principles of the algorithms, techniques, and models presented in this section, as well as their role in decision-making and significance.
-- Additionally, we implement illustrative programs for the algorithms.
+- Additionally, we implement illustrative programs for the algorithms (alternative optimization).

 ##
 "Algorithms for Decision Making" by Mykel J. Kochenderfer, Tim A. Wheeler, and Kyle H. Wray is an academic book that provides a comprehensive introduction to algorithms used for decision-making under uncertainty.
 It combines concepts from Artificial Intelligence (AI), Reinforcement Learning (RL), Decision Theory, and Optimization to address sequential decision-making problems.